Skip to main content

 Many QCAA answers omit Kc units and treat the constant as dimensionless.
 This is correct in strict thermodynamic treatment (concentrations divided by 1 mol/L standard state).
 QCE Chemistry accepts either approach, but if you assign units they must reflect delta-n = (mol products gas) - (mol reactants gas), with the unit being (mol/L)^delta-n.

-What is wrong stoichiometric exponents?
+What are wrong stoichiometric exponents?

 Show answer